Christianalamassi/First-js-project/README.md

 <img src="img-readme/lighthouse.jpg">

-## Deployment

-### The site was deployed to GitHub pages through the following steps:

-- In the GitHub repository, navigate to the Settings tab
-- From the source section drop-down menu, select the main
-- Once the main has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-- The live link is here [Dice Game](https://christianalamassi.github.io/First-js-project/)

 ## Testing
 - I tested my project in three different browsers (Chrome, Edge and Firefox) and the results were satisfying.